Risk assessment notes

 Dish brushes or old toothbrushes to get into corners and ridges.

-Sponges, dish cloths or old rags (if you have large sponges, you can cut them into different shapes so that children can talk about the colours and shapes of the sponges when they are using them, you can ask them to identify shapes).
+Sponges, dish cloths or old rags.
+If you have large sponges, you can cut them into different shapes so that children can talk about the colours and shapes of the sponges.
+You can ask them to identify shapes.

 Towels for wet hands and inevitable spills.